 *Craft Sale and canteen are open all day.

 All Indigenous graduates are encouraged to participate in the Pow Wow.
 To be eligible as a 2017 Indigenous graduate, you must be graduating or have already graduated in October 2016 or in February or May or October 2017.
-Registration is open until April 28, 2017.
+You can register until Friday, May 5, 2017 at noon.

 Graduates are encouraged to participate in the whole day, beginning with the Pipe Ceremony at 10:00am.